Logo Pusaka Collection

 Weight: 490 g (504 g/m2)

-Yarn: Cotton, hand-spun, medium
+Yarn: Cotton, hand-spun, fine

 Comment: Several small holes and tears show that the piece has had a long and intense life.
 Colours are faded, but look all natural.
 Thread is all handspun, and fine for Amanuban standards.